alanmitchell/mini-monitor/docs/source/hardware.rst

 *  Huawei E173u-6 and E173s-65
 *  Huawei E3276s-500 and E3276s-505
+*  Huawei E1756C (although some versions of this modem did not reliably connect to the cellular network)

 As of mid 2017, these modems were available on Ebay for prices ranging from $15 - $40.
 Other Huawei modems are likely to work, but should